 Designated a UNESCO Creative City in 2015, Adelaide is committed to sharing best practices, developing partnerships and prioritizing international collaboration with the members of this important alliance.
-It especially recognizes the significance of the cultural and creative industries (CCI) of the Asia-Pacific region.
+It especially recognises the significance of the cultural and creative industries (CCI) of the Asia-Pacific region.

 The conference will present a unique opportunity to engage with the Asia-Pacific Creative Cities on strategic conversations around the development of the CCI market, trade and investment in the region; amplification of bilateral partnerships and opportunities; support for entrepreneurship and the movement of ideas, creators and innovation; promotion of the CCI as a source of sustainable solutions and resiliency in cities; and long-term tourism policies and marketing strategies for creative cities.
-Moreover, in honour of the International Year of Indigenous Language, a United Nations observance in 2019, the conference will address the ways in which indigenous arts, language and culture in the Asia-Pacific region may be protected, promoted, and supported.
+Moreover, in honour of the International Year of Indigenous Language, a United Nations observance in 2019, the conference will address the ways in which indigenous arts, language and entrepreneurship in the Asia-Pacific region may be promoted and supported.

-The APCC Conference will take place during OzAsia Festival.
+The APCC Conference will run alongside OzAsia Festival.
 It is also a platform to showcase the innovation and creativity of the Asia-Pacific region.
 The participation and involvement of creative talent and the arts in such events is both fundamental and necessary to understanding the scope of the energy and opportunity that must be connected.
 Thus, we highly encourage creatives from the UNESCO Creative Cities Network to submit an Expression of Interest, in which the conference organizers specify the ways in which artists and creative projects can be highlighted during this unique event.

 Contact us at email@example.com

 View the Asia-Pacific Creative Cities (APCC) Conference Provisional ProgramRead More

 Learn about the Asia Pacific Creative Cities Conference panellistsRead More